eric/pilfer/README.md

 Every file that's executed by the block--including code outside the application like gems and standard libraries--will be included in the profile.
-Use `#profile_files_matching` and provide a regular expression to limit profiling to only matching file paths.
+Use `#profile_files_matching` to limit profiling to files matching a regular expression.

 ```ruby
 matcher = %r{^#{Regexp.escape(Rails.root.to_s)}/app/models}